Thomas

 district 1 - u.s. rep. Suzanne Bonamici (D)

-Congresswoman Suzanne Bonamici is serving in her sixth term in the U.S. House and is a member of the Science, Space, and Technology Committee and the Education and Workforce Committee.
+Congresswoman Suzanne Bonamici is serving in her seventh term in the U.S. House and is a member of the Science, Space, and Technology Committee and the Education and Workforce Committee.
 Married and the mother of two, the Congresswoman represents a district that stretches from the western Portland suburbs to the Oregon coast.
 She is a graduate of the University of Oregon and also holds a law degree from that institution as well.

 Thomas Take: Safe Bet Democrat